radar/ryanbigg.com/_posts/2022-11-24-the-gem-foundation.markdown

 **UPDATE #7**: As it's now the 1st of June, yet another payment of $35USD has been made to the Hanami organisation on GitHub.
 This brings our donations up to $388USD.

+**UPDATE #8**: As it's now the 1st of July, yet another payment of $35USD has been made to the Hanami organisation on GitHub.
+This brings our donations up to $423USD.

 Here's a helpful chart to track our donations:

 ![The Gem Foundation donations](/images/gem-foundation/donations.png)